 The REN token is the native token of the Ren project.

 The Ren project is an open protocol for blockchain interoperability.
-It aims to facilitate cross-chain decentralised finance applications.
+It aims to facilitate cross-chain decentralized finance applications.
 For example, you can use REN to migrate Bitcoin to the Ethereum blockchain for use in DeFi apps.

 |Total supply||1 billion|